mattermost/docs/doc/cloud/gke.md

 # Preparing GKE resources

-To operate effectively, you will need to create a few resources before configuration and deployment of this chart.
+For a fully functional GitLab instance, you will need to create a few resources before deployment of this chart.

-You'll need a domain on which to host the services, which we will not cover here.

-You will need a [static IP](#static-ip) for the Ingress, so that you can create a [DNS entry](#dns-entry) for your hostnames.

-## Bootstrap
+1. A [GKE cluster](#creating-the-gke-cluster) with an associated external IP
+1. A [wildcard DNS entry](#dns-entry) which resolves to the external IP

+## Creating the GKE cluster

+To make getting started easier, we have provided a script to [automate cluster creation](#scripted-cluster-creation-on-gke).
+Alternatively, a cluster can be [created manually](#manual-cluster-creation) as well.

+### Scripted cluster creation

+We have created a [bootstrap script](../../scripts/gke_bootstrap_script.sh) to automate much of the setup process for users on GCP/GKE.
+It will:
+* Create a new GKE cluster
+* Setup kubectl, and connect it to the cluster
+* Initialize Helm and install Tiller

-Google Cloud SDK is a dependency of this script, you will have to make sure it is set up correctly in order for the script to work.
+Google Cloud SDK is a dependency of this script, you will have to make sure it is [set up correctly](../helm/README.md#connect-to-the-cluster) in order for the script to work.

-Follow the [instructions](../helm/README.md#connect-to-the-cluster) for connecting your GKE cluster.

-The [scripts/gke_bootstrap_script.sh](../../scripts/gke_bootstrap_script.sh) script creates a new GKE cluster, sets up kubectl to connect to it and initializes helm.

 The script reads various parameters from environment variables and an argument `up` or `down` for bootstrap and clean up respectively.